 Source: NIH National Cancer Institute, Cancer Stat Facts: Colorectal Cancer

-To support quality improvement (QI) projects in mCRC (metastatic colorectal cancer), the Association of Community Cancer Centers (ACCC) has partnered with Pfizer Global Medical Grants to award more than $1 million in funding to QI projects that are aimed at improving the integration of biomarker testing in personalized treatment selection for patients with mCRC.
+To support quality improvement (QI) projects in mCRC (metastatic colorectal cancer), the Association of Community Cancer Centers (ACCC) has partnered with Pfizer Global Medical Grants to award $1.5 million in funding for QI projects that are aimed at improving the integration of biomarker testing in personalized treatment selection for patients with mCRC.